ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Cutans

 Type: *ansis:Cutans*.
 ANSIS Cutans.
-Undefined.
+A modification of the texture, structure or fabric at natural surfaces in soil materials; it arises from concentration of particular soil constituents or in situ modification of the plasma.
+Cutans compromise any of the component substances of the soil material.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |